About Title IX

 Grinnell College is committed to establishing and maintaining a safe and nondiscriminatory educational environment for all College community members.
 It is committed to a policy of nondiscrimination in matters of admission, employment, and housing, and in access to and participation in its education programs, services, or activities.
-The College does not discriminate on the basis on race, color, ethnicity, national origin, age, sex, gender, sexual orientation, gender identity or expression, marital status, veteran status, religion, disability, creed or any other protected class.
-Discrimination and sexual harassment on any of the bases covered by federal antidiscrimination statutes is unlawful and a violation of Grinnell College policy.
+The College does not discriminate on the basis of race, color, ethnicity, national origin, age, sex, gender, sexual orientation, gender identity or expression, marital status, veteran status, pregnancy, childbirth, religion, disability, creed or any other protected class.
+Discrimination and sexual harassment on any of the bases covered by federal anti-discrimination statutes are unlawful and a violation of Grinnell College policy.

-The College, as an educational community, will promptly and equitably respond to reports of sexual harassment, sexual violence, sexual assault, and/or intimate partner violence in order to eliminate the harassment, prevent its recurrence, and address its effects on any individual or the community.
+The College, as an educational community, will promptly and equitably respond to reports of sexual and gender-based harassment, sexual violence, sexual assault, intimate partner violence, and stalking in order to eliminate the harassment, prevent its recurrence, and address its effects on any individual or the community.
 Title IX provides educational processes, remedies, and outcomes.
 Public law enforcement follows criminal processes, remedies, and outcomes.
 While the school will act using the education lens of Title IX, complainants always have the option to avail themselves of and will be fully supported by the college to seek the services of law enforcement.